SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex1/README.md

 ### 3)	Dedine Condition

-1. Click on the Condition step.
-Right side menu should be opened.Click on the three dots button in the Branch Condiotion.
-Condition Editor is opened
+1. Click on the Condition step, a right side menu should be opened.
+Click on the three dots button in the Branch Condition.
+Condition Editor is opened.

 ![alt text](https://github.com/SAP-samples/teched2025-AD167/blob/main/SBPA%20and%20SFSF%20exercises/ex1/images/SFSFCondition.png)